denten-books/plain-text/4-format.md

 instead with metaphors of paragraphs, pages, files, and folders.
 When reading electronically, we manipulate information through familiar mediating structures.
 Thus one "drops a folder into the trash bin" or "drags and drops a file" or "bookmarks a page."
-The metaphors obscure the physical reality of interacting with bits and bytes, logic gates and magnetic traces.
+Such metaphors open new figurative possibilities---one cannot literally "drag" or "drop" bits otherwise.
+But they also obscure the actual physical contingencies of interacting with bits and bytes, logic gates and magnetic traces.

 Bits and bytes differ from files and folders, pages and paragraphs in what they can do.
 The affordances of the physical medium differ drastically from affordances of the simulated one.
 The metaphorical substitution encourages readers to extend the facility they have with manipulating one sort of media (paper and ink) to another (screen and pixels).
-But what readers gain in facility, they lose in faculty.
-Alienated from the actual physical structures of information storage and retrieval, reader gain access to the metaphor alone.
+But what readers gain in facility, they lose in critical faculty.
+Alienated from the actual physical structures of information storage and retrieval, readers gain access to the metaphor alone.
 Thus we "turn the page" but in reality redraw the screen.
 We "highlight a passage" but in reality send information about the highlighted passage to a data aggregation service.
 We "share a book" but in reality assign a temporary license to another user.
-Where is the text? someone asks.[^ln4-nested] It is in my "home" I answer, without having a mental map of any physical location corresponding to the "home" directory, the default location of personal files on many systems.
-When confronted with the actual affordances of digital text, as when downloading a file for example, the user grasps for neutered metaphors.
+Where did the text go? someone asks when downloading a paper from an online journal.[^ln4-nested] It is in your "home" I answer.
+But neither of us have a mental map of any physical location corresponding to the "home" directory, the default location of personal files on many systems.
+When confronted with the actual affordances of digital text, the user grasps for neutered metaphors.
 We "reside" in such homes, "own," "share," and "create" only in the simulacrum.

-[ln4-nested]: They ask about the text in the metaphorical sense.
-The question asks about the location of the information, which is in the "file."
-The file contains text, but it is yet another metaphor identifying a segment of the hard drive that actually contains the bits that give rise to the text on the screen.
+[ln4-nested]: The notion of "digital text" itself is a metaphor.
+Files do not really hold texts.
+The idea of "text" identifies a segment of stored memory coupled with control codes that govern layout and projection in specific material context.
+Together, these diverse signals and physical affordances create the illusion of a single text.

+## Metaphor Machine

-Consider the following passage from a patent for "Electronic Library," filed by Xerox in 1991, describing "an electronic library metaphor," which:
+Consider the following passage from a patent filed by Xerox in 1991.
+It describes, in its own words, "an electronic library metaphor," which includes:

-> includes a shared books with data base metaphor, a reference books metaphor,
+> a shared books with data base metaphor, a reference books metaphor, and a
-> and a card catalog metaphor in one system that allows large object oriented
+> card catalog metaphor in one system that allows large object oriented data
-> data bases to be organized and accessed in an exclusive environment and in
+> bases to be organized and accessed in an exclusive environment and in
 > addition allows access to screen icons, creates a visual hierarchy of
 > related and shared objects, and allows mutually exclusive access to the
 > metaphors within the library [@pajak_electronic_1992, 1].

-The invention ultimately allows the "organizing, accessing, and querying of information unique to physical libraries in an electronic workstation environment" [@pajak_electronic_1992, 1].
-The very image of "accessing a metaphor" is quite odd.
-In the so-called classical view, metaphors are a type of figurative language.
+The invention ultimately enables the "organizing, accessing, and querying of information unique to physical libraries in an electronic workstation environment" [@pajak_electronic_1992, 1].
+Setting aside, for a moment, the peculiarity of being able to patent a metaphor, note the idiosyncrasy of the technical language.
+What does it mean to "access" a metaphor?
+When one "checks out" a book from the electronic library, does not gain access to the book or to the metaphor?
+The traditional theory of the metaphor does not prepare us to answer such questions.
+In the so-called classical view, metaphors are simply a type of figurative language.
 To say "the day stands tiptoe on the misty mountain tops" is to use the verb "stand" in a novel linguistic context.
-Literally, days have no legs to stand on.
+Days have no literal legs to stand on.
 John Searle, John Lakoff, and Mark Turner, among others, have argued that metaphors are more broadly a cognitive phenomenon, mapping distinct ontological categories across "conceptual domains" [@lakoff_metaphors_1980; @turner_death_1987;
 @lakoff_contemporary_1998, @searle_metaphor_1998].
 In the modified view, even such basic semantic concepts as "state, quantity, action, cause, purpose, means, modality" are metaphorical in nature [@lakoff_metaphorical_1980;